dagger/dagger/core/docs/d7yxc-operator_manual.md

 To ensure that an SDK will be used with a compatible CLI and runner:

 1. Check the release notes of the SDK, which will point to the required CLI+Runner version.
-1. If using a custom provisioned runner, use the base image at that version as detailed in [Distribution and Versioning].
+1. If using a custom provisioned runner, use the base image at that version as detailed in the [Dagger installation documentation](https://docs.dagger.io/install).
-1. If using a pre-installed CLI, install the CLI at that version as detailed in [Versioning](#versioning).
+1. If using a pre-installed CLI, install the CLI at that version as detailed in the [Dagger installation documentation](https://docs.dagger.io/install).
 1. Once the runner and/or CLI are setup, you are safe to upgrade your SDK to the newest version.

 ### Can I run the Dagger Engine as a "rootless" container?